SAP-archive/teched2021-developer-keynote/storyboard.md

 10) Throw to Thomas Grassl demo.
 Thomas G sitting in the dining area alone, waiting for dinner time, looking at his watch. the table set, no one is there.
 Show Grassl as shrugging off annoyance.
 Sighs and says.. ok well guess I'll just go with a power bar(as he pulls one from his shirt pocket).  heads to confessional.
 Does demo.
 Finishes demo, and says... "maybe I'll go see if dinner is ready now"..  sighs and says...  no code, no worries.

-Cut back to Vitalij still looking for beer.
+Cut back to Vitaliy still looking for beer.

 Cut back "outside of house" and Mamikee says..
 "This is a good time to recap.... yada yada yada"